Saga (city)

+Geography

-Saga is located in the southeast part of Saga Prefecture.
-After the 2005 merger the city became very long north to south, bordering the Ariake Sea to the south and Fukuoka Prefecture to the southeast and north.
-The northern half of the city contains the Sefuri Mountains.
+Saga City is located in the southeast portion of Saga Prefecture.
+After the 2005 merger the city became very long north to south.
+It now borders the Ariake Sea to the south and Fukuoka Prefecture to the southeast and north.
+The northern half of the city is mountainous and undulating, and is part of the Sefuri Mountains, which are part of the Chikushi Mountains that run east to west through northern Kyushu.
+The southern half of the city is the Saga Plain, which is part of the western part of the Chikushi Plain that stretches along the north shore of the Ariake Sea, and is a low-lying area with almost no undulations.
+The urban area is located near the center of the Saga Plain.
+Mergers with surrounding towns and villages in 2005 and 2007 expanded the city area more than fourfold from 104 km2 to 431 km2, making it the second largest municipality in the prefecture after Karatsu City.
 Saga can also be regarded as within the Greater Fukuoka metropolitan area, and by extension, Fukuoka-Kitakyushu Metropolitan Area.